OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ## Prep Work

 Before going down the automation path, it is critical to back up the master key and license key.
 If anything goes wrong, you might need these keys to do a restore.
 It is better to have the backup and not need it than need the backup and not have it.
 The master key doesn't change, while your license key changes, at most, once a year.
-Back them up once to a secure location and move on to the standard upgrade process.
+Back them up once to a secure location and move on.

 1. Backup the Master Key.
 1. Backup the License Key.